translate/pootle/docs/server/settings.rst

      To simplify checker code, the ability to have a custom quality checker was removed.
 To create custom checks, write them within the Translate Toolkit.

+.. setting:: POOTLE_SCORE_COEFFICIENTS

+``POOTLE_SCORE_COEFFICIENTS``
+  .. removed:: 2.8
+     A rewrite of the scoring in Pootle now uses POOTLE_SCORE to store score adjustment coefficients.